MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-services.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: The best service for your workload might be a technology that your team isn't skilled at, can't afford, or it might require extra security layers.
 For example, a public load balancer might fit your performance needs.
 But if you don't have a web application firewall, you might have to deploy a firewall to secure the workload.

-### Select the right location

-Select the appropriate region and availability zones for hosting your workload.
-The region refers to a specific geographic location.
-The availability zones are separate physical datacenters within a region.
-Different regions and availability zones might have varying levels of network latency and compute resources.
-Latency refers to the time it takes for data to travel from the source to the destination.
-Select the infrastructure with low latency and ample resources so you can optimize the performance of your workload.
+### Evaluate infrastructure requirements

+The performance efficiency of services is tied to the infrastructure they reside on.
+It makes the selection of the right infrastructure paramount.
+Evaluating infrastructure requirements means identifying the geographical region and availability zones best suited to support your workload.
+Key considerations in this decision-making include:

+- *Understand regions and availability zones.* Every region corresponds to a distinct geographic location.
+Availability zones represent individual physical datacenters within a given region.

 - *Understand available features.* Different regions have different available features, such as the number of services and availability zones.
 Understand the features that are available in a region before you select it.
 Ensure that a region meets your workload performance needs.

-- *Consider latency.* When your workload communicates across regions and availability zones, it increases latency.
-Determine the workload components that communicate frequently, and place them in the same region.
-Select a region that's close to users to minimize network latency and provide an optimal user experience.
+- *Consider latency.* Latency, the time data takes to travel from source to destination, increases the further services are from each other.
+Services communicating across regions or availability zones can face increased latency.
+Identifying services that frequently communicate and positioning them within the same region is recommended.
+Additionally, selecting a region proximate to your primary user base can minimize latency, offering a better user experience.

-- *Understand datacenter mapping.* Availability zones don't always map to the same datacenters.
-Availability zones only map to the same datacenters within a subscription.
-For example, *Zone 1* in *Subscription A* might not map to the same datacenters as *Zone 1* in *Subscription B*.
-For multi-subscription workloads, consider the zone mapping between regions, and choose the availability zones that maximize performance.
+- *Understand datacenter mapping.* Availability zones might not map consistently to the same datacenters across different subscriptions.
+For instance, 'Zone 1' in 'Subscription A' might be different from 'Zone 1' in 'Subscription B'.
+When operating with multiple subscriptions, you should know these mappings to select zones that bolster performance optimally.

 ### Evaluate networking requirements